Evaluation of an Antithrombotic Therapeutic Strategy in Pregnant Women (STRATHEGE)

-To evaluate the discriminant, feasible and useful character of this new score by a random prospective multicentric study including 2280 pregnant women with a risk of thromboembolism or placental vascular pathology who will benefit from therapeutic strategies defined by the new score.
+To evaluate the discriminant, feasible and useful character of this new score by a prospective multicentric study including 2000 pregnant women with a risk of thromboembolism or placental vascular pathology who will benefit from therapeutic strategies defined by the new score.

-- Occuring of symptomatic thromboembolic events, and/or placental vascular pathology, and/or any other pregnancy pathology requiring hospitalization and/or any complications from the antithrombotic treatment [ Time Frame: first, second or third trimester during pregnancy or post-partum ]
+- Occuring of symptomatic thromboembolic events and/or placental vascular pathology, any other pregnancy pathology requiring hospitalization, any complications from the antithrombotic treatment [ Time Frame: first, second or third trimester during pregnancy or post-partum ]

 To learn more about this study, you or your doctor may contact the study research staff using the contact information provided by the sponsor.